 "[The fear] that, if 'I don't get married now I may never get married,' can be one of the driving causes for people to go through with weddings they feel discomfort about," he says in an email.
 "Another reason is belief that they are invincible.
 In those situations, people think they are stronger, more adept than they actually are and put themselves in situations where they get hurt both physically and emotionally."

-Another explanation for why some people ignore instincts more than others relates to early childhood, according to psychologist and niche dating site founder Dr. Wyatt Fisher.
+Another explanation for why some people ignore instincts more than others relates to early childhood, according to psychologist and niche dating site founder, Dr. Wyatt Fisher, licensed psychologist and author of the book "Total Marriage Refresh."
 "As children we go through a phase called autonomy vs shame and doubt.
 If we are praised often for our new abilities we develop a sense of autonomy; however, if we are criticized for our failed attempts at new abilities growing up, then we develop a sense of shame and doubt.
 Adults who doubt their instincts most usually were criticized or neglected most growing up."

 Don't forget, there's a difference between good and bad instincts.
 "A good instinct is self-protective, such as having a feeling someone might be a threat or a new friend may not be very trustworthy," says Fisher.
 "A bad instinct is when we have an urge to cause harm to others, usually out of hurt or resentment."
 Adds neuroscientist Kyra Bobinet, "A bad instinct may be defined by a false perception projected from a past experience, such as believing a big white dog is about to bite you only because a similar-looking dog bit you when you were young."